The Bankrate promise

 - High cholesterol

-Basically, any medical condition for which you’ve sought treatment in the past may be considered a pre-existing condition.
-The more pre-existing conditions a person has, the higher their perceived risk in the eyes of insurance carriers.
+Essentially, any medical condition for which you’ve sought treatment or the advice of a medical professional for in the past could be considered a pre-existing condition.
+The more pre-existing conditions a person has, the higher their perceived risk may be in the eyes of insurance carriers.

-Pre-existing conditions can have a negative impact when it comes time to determine your life insurance premium rate and coverage options.
+While you can generally get life insurance with pre-existing conditions, they might have a negative impact on your premium and coverage options.
 Insurance carriers use a tiered system to determine the risk of covering you.
 In general, policyholders are broken into four classifications:

 - Super Preferred (or Preferred Plus)